Overview

 Click Apply again.

-This completes the basic configuration of the secondary CFA.
+This completes the basic configuration of the secondary appliance.

 Any error message generated when the first connection attempt was made may come back at this point.